 START a Wild Foodies meetup in your town or neighborhood.
 It's a great way to meet really nice people!

 OUR MISSION is to educate the public about wild edible plants and their many other uses!
 If you would like to support our mission, please send your donation to "Wild Foodies" in care of Lynn Landes LLC (address below) or via PayPal at LynnLandesLLC@gmail.com.
 The Wild Foodies is not a non-profit, so there is no tax deduction.
 Your donation will go towards our costs and advertising to spread the word about our Wild & Wonderful World!

 Lynn Landes, Founder

-An Open Letter to Families, Farmers, Restaurants, Grocery Stores, and Educators by Lynn Landes
+An Open Letter to Everyone! by Lynn Landes

 Wild Food deserves a place of honor at our kitchen table, farmers’ markets, grocery stores, restaurants, and schools.
 Why?
-Because “wild food” is nature's food and completely sustainable - it does not require human intervention for its survival.
-Homeowners can produce a great deal of their own food and medicine in their own yards, while public parks can let the public pick their produce.
+Because “wild food” is nature's food and completely sustainable.
+Unlike cultivated crops, wild food does not require human intervention for its survival.
+Homeowners can produce a great deal of their own "wild" food and medicine in their own yards, while public parks can let the public pick their produce.
 Wild food is a hot commodity gaining fast in popularity!

 “Re-Wilding” is a growing movement around the world.
 The re-wilding movement recognizes the importance of growing wild foods in a natural setting and including them in our meals.
 Consuming wild foods also adds diversity and nutrition to our diet.
 Many plants that we call “weeds” are a vital source of food, fiber, and medicine.
 And more importantly, wild foods can make the difference between life or death in times of natural or man-made disasters.